Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 • Lime juice.
 A bit of acidity helps balance the fat and creaminess from the coconut milk and peanut butter.

 • Rice wine vinegar.
-More acidity, plus extra Asian flavor.
-If you don't have rice wine vinegar, you may use apple cider vinegar instead.
+For more acidity, plus extra Asian flavor.
+If you don't have rice wine vinegar (also called rice vinegar), you may use apple cider vinegar instead.

 • Crushed red pepper flakes.
 For a nice touch of heat.
 Alternatively, sriracha would work as well.